uliska/scheme-book/scheme/conditionals/if.md

 true for the whole `if` expression.
 This is what I meant with the different
-paradigm: in Scheme an `if` expression should be phrased colloquially as “depending on the result of the test this evaluates to one or the other” instead of depending on the test do this or that”.
+paradigm: in Scheme an `if` expression should be phrased colloquially as “depending on the result of the test this evaluates to one or the other” instead of “depending on the test do this or that”.
 This is best demonstrated in a local binding (which is also a common use case for conditionals):

 {% lilypond %}